reactjs/react.dev/src/content/reference/react/useState.md

 }
 ```

-React will store the next state, render your component again with the new values, and update the UI.
+React will store the next State, render your component again with the new values, and update the UI.

 <Pitfall>

-Calling the `set` function [**does not** change the current state in the already executing code](#ive-updated-the-state-but-logging-gives-me-the-old-value):
+Calling the `set` function [**does not** change the current State in the already executing code](#ive-updated-the-state-but-logging-gives-me-the-old-value):

 ```js {3}
 function handleClick() {